antor44/livestream_video/README.md

-# playlist4whisper/livestream_video.sh and Audio Transcription for Chrome/Chromium/Microsoft Edge

-## playlist4whisper & livestream_video.sh
+# playlist4whisper / livestream_video.sh

+## About the Project

 `playlist4whisper` manages media stream playlists, plays media, creates `.srt` subtitle files from local media files, and locally transcribes live video/audio streams with **[whisper.cpp](https://github.com/ggerganov/whisper.cpp)** (a highly efficient implementation of OpenAI's Whisper).
 It includes configurable time-shift, multi-instance/multi-user support, translation, and text-to-speech functionality.

 `playlist4whisper` is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
 It provides a user-friendly interface to configure all transcription and translation options, manage TV channel playlists, and store settings.

+> [!NOTE]
-*This new version of the Python application and the Bash script supports the latest versions of **whisper.cpp 1.8.x**, which introduces an internal **VAD (Voice Activity Detection)**.
-The code has also been updated to support changes in the whisper.cpp toolchain, such as the new `whisper-quantize` executable name.
+> *This new version of the Python application and the Bash script supports the latest versions of **whisper.cpp 1.8.x**, which introduces an internal **VAD (Voice Activity Detection)**.
+The code has also been updated to support changes in the whisper.cpp toolchain, such as the new `whisper-quantize` executable name.*

 ### Some Notable Features: